-The Administration Services Division is under the direction of Deputy Chief Robert T. Fitzsimmons.
-The Administrative Services Division is responsible for the Professional Standards and Training Units and for coordinating various elements of the hiring and promotion process, including equal employment opportunity and affirmative action (EEO/AA) activities.
-It is also responsible for career enhancement programs and control of Department-owned property.
+The Administrative Services Division is under the direction of Deputy Chief Sean D. Reynolds.
+The Administrative Services Division is responsible for overseeing various elements of the hiring and promotion process, including equal employment opportunity and affirmative action (EEO/AA) activities.
+This Division also oversees career enhancement programs and the control of Department-owned property.

 Court Case Management